XenyxNZ/Arma-3-Performance-Guide/README.md

 * Shadows and shadow distance.
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
  	**It is important to reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
-	<sub>If you wish to keep shadows enabled, counterintuitively setting them to high/ultra can sometimes yield more performance than low/medium, as this switches most of the shadow rendering computation to the GPU.</sub>
+	<sub>If you wish to keep shadows enabled, setting it to Standard or higher can sometimes yield more performance than Low, as this shifts more of the rendering computation from the CPU to the GPU.</sub>

 ### GPU intensive settings